Marie Lloyd: Scandal in America

 In 1913, Lloyd was booked by the Orpheum Syndicate to appear at the New York Palace Theatre.
 She and Dillon set sail on the RMS Olympic under the name Mr and Mrs Dillon and were met at the American port by her sister Alice, who had resided in the country for many years.
 Upon arrival, Lloyd and Dillon were refused entry when the authorities found out that they were not married, as they had claimed when applying for entry visas.
 They were detained and threatened with deportation on the grounds of moral turpitude and were sent to Ellis Island while an enquiry took place.
 Dillon was charged under the White Slave Act with attempting to take into the country a woman who was not his wife, and Lloyd was charged with being a passive agent.
 After a lengthy enquiry, a surety of $300 each, and an imposed condition that they were to live apart while in America, the couple were allowed to stay until March 1914.
 Alice later stated that "the indignity of the subsequent experience [while in custody] went to Marie's heart in a way she never survived.
 She could not bear to talk of that awful twenty-four hours."

 Despite the problems, the tour was a success, and Lloyd performed to packed theatres throughout America.
-Her act featured the songs "The Tiddly Wink", "I'd Like to Live in Paris All the Time (The Coster Girl in Paris)", and "The Aviator".
+Her act featured the songs "The Twiddly Wink", "I'd Like to Live in Paris All the Time (The Coster Girl in Paris)", and "The Aviator".
 The numbers were popular, partly due to the Americanisation of each song's lyrics.
 On a personal level, Lloyd's time in America was miserable and was made worse by the increasing domestic abuse she received from Dillon.
 The assaults caused her to miss several key performances, which angered the theatre manager, Edward Albee, who threatened her with a breach of contract action.
 She claimed that illness made it difficult for her to perform and protested at her billing position.
 The theatrical press were not convinced.
 The New York Telegraph speculated "In vaudeville circles her domestic relations are thought to be at the bottom of her attacks of disposition."
 Back in England, Hurley had died of pleurisy and pneumonia on 6 December 1913.
 Lloyd heard the news while appearing in Chicago and sent a wreath with a note saying "until we meet again".
 She was reported in The Morning Telegraph as saying: "With all due respect to the dead, I can cheerfully say that's the best piece of news I've heard in many years, for it means that Bernard Dillon and I will marry as soon as this unlucky year ends."
 Lloyd married Dillon on 21 February 1914, the ceremony taking place at the British Consulate in Portland, Oregon.
 When the tour finished, Lloyd commented, "[I will] never forget the humiliation to which I have been subjected and I shall never sing in America again, no matter how high the salary offered."